bahp/django-protondx/docs/modules/history/design_history.rst

 06 May 2020
 -----------

 Start working on the back-end implementation.
-An django application named ``dashboard`` is added to the ``protondx`` project.
-The datatable models are created based on the three-table schema described previously.
+A django application named ``dashboard`` is added to the ``protondx`` project.
+The database models are created based on the three-table schema described previously.

 Work starts on functions which can be used to query the database to obtain general diagnostic information such as the total number of tests, the number of positive tests and the number of different patients tested.